toniarnold/aspnettest/README.md

 [replaced with ISelenium](doc/migrate-iie-iselenium.md), as it is not functional no more with current win10 versions.

-ISelenium is API compatible to the legacy IEE interface.
-Currently, the various In-App test examples as is are backwards compatible with IIE, too.
+ISelenium is currently still API compatible to the legacy IEE interface.
+The git tag ```Examples-IIE-compatible``` marks the end of backwards compatibility for the various In-App test examples.